|Faculty Senate ByLaws|

 Except for the first election to the Senate, at the regular meeting at least six months before the current term of the Senate officers and voting faculty members terminates, an election committee shall be elected.
 Members of the committee shall be represented from all departments of the University.
 The responsibility of the Committee is to organize the elections of all positions to be filled in the Senate.
 All powers and responsibilities described above in Section III, A & B will be empowered to the Committee.

-The chair shall conduct all meetings of the Academic Senate and shall serve as a representative of the Academic Senate upon call by the President of the University.
-The chair shall also transmit all official actions of the Academic Senate to the President of the University.
+The chair shall conduct all meetings of the Faculty Senate and shall serve as a representative of the Faculty Senate upon call by the President of the University.
+The chair shall also transmit all official actions of the Faculty Senate to the President of the University.

 2. Vice chair